-Derivatives are considered to be 'leveraged' instruments which means that a relatively small investment in derivatives can produce the same gain (or loss) as a much larger investment in the underlying asset itself.
+Derivatives can be considered to be 'leveraged' investments, which means that a relatively small investment in derivatives can produce the same gain (or loss) as a much larger investment in the underlying asset itself.
+The use of derivatives and the leverage their use creates may increase or decrease investment risk.
+NZ Funds uses derivatives in a selective manner and makes decisions on the amount of leverage that the individual Strategies may use.